vkbo/novelWriter/docs/source/started.rst

 Building a Standalone Executable
 ================================

-A standalone executable can be built with pyinstaller, using the provided python script ``install.py`` in the source folder.
+A standalone executable can be built with ``pyinstaller``, using the provided python script ``install.py`` in the source folder.
 This script will automatically try to install all dependencies and build the standalone executable of novelWriter.
 You can run the script by typing the following into your command prompt: